Installation of parking brakes and piping arrangements into a vehicle air brake system will vary, depending on the vehicle make.

 Park and emergency application

-When the driver operates the park control valve, air is exhausted from the spring hold-off cavity.
+When you operate the park control valve, air is exhausted from the spring hold-off cavity.
 The spring (C) is now allowed to extend, forcing the piston (B) and the diaphragm (A) forward.
 The piston (B) forces the service diaphragm (D) and service push plate and rod (E) forward compressing the return spring (F) and applying the brakes.
 To release the park application, the park control valve is placed in the “release” position, releasing the brakes as described under “System charged - normal running condition.”

 During a controlled service brake application, air pressure enters the service port and acts upon the service diaphragm (D), which forces the service push plate and rod (E) forward, applying force to the slack adjuster.
 The slack adjuster rotates the camshaft and applies the brakes.
 The emergency spring is held in the compressed position by air pressure in the spring hold-off cavity.